CoderKungfu/refactoring_php_demo/slides2.md

 }
 ```

-We implement the constructor method.
+We implement the constructor method

 ---